-The Pani Gold Mine is one of PT Merdeka Copper Gold Tbk’s key assets, with large-scale gold production potential and a multi-decade mine life.
+The Pani Gold Mine is one of the key assets of PT Merdeka Gold Resources Tbk (IDX: EMAS), part of the PT Merdeka Copper Gold Tbk Group (IDX: MDKA).
+The project holds large-scale gold production potential with a multi-decade mine life.
 With Gold Ore Reserves of 190.3 million tonnes containing approximately 4.8 million ounces of gold, Pani is set to become one of Indonesia’s largest primary gold mines.

-The project is designed as an open-pit operation and is being developed in phases.
-The initial development phase of the Pani Gold Mine will use the heap leach method with an increased starting capacity of 8 million tonnes of ore per year (up from the original plan of 7 million tonnes), with further studies underway to expand this to 10 million tonnes per year after 2026.
+Pani is designed as an open-pit mine and is being developed in phases.
+The initial development phase utilizes heap leach processing with an initial capacity of 8 million tonnes of ore per annum, increased from the original plan of 7 million tonnes, with further studies underway to expand capacity to 10 million tonnes per annum after 2026.

 Drawing on its proven experience operating the Tujuh Bukit Gold Mine in Banyuwangi, East Java, Merdeka is committed to unlocking the potential of Mount Pani—a historic gold-producing region since the 19th century—into a modern gold mine that delivers lasting value for Gorontalo and Indonesia.